Our people

 Nicole Dorante Mookai Rosie Bi-Bayan Chairperson

-Nichole Dorante
+Nichole Levers

-Nichole Dorante is the granddaughter of both Rose Richards and Bonnie Simpson.
+Nichole Levers is the granddaughter of both Rose Richards and Bonnie Simpson.
 Nichole says she feels as if the baton, and her grandmother’s fighting spirits, have been passed on to her.
 Now it’s her responsibility to keep Mookai Rosie heading in the right direction and to teach the younger generation as her Elders taught her.

 “I am so proud to be a part of an organisation that I remember so well as a little girl.
 There’s nothing else like Mookai.
 Its uniqueness is that it’s run and staffed by Aboriginal and Torres Strait Islander women.
 When our own mob come here, they have a place to stay where they can feel safe and comfortable, like a home away from home.
 No other service can give these ladies that and no one can do it better than us!”